TULiberalArts/Philosophy/pages/next-stops.md

 Wondering what you can do with a philosophy degree from Temple University?
 Take a look at what some [famous individuals](#famous-people-who-have-philosophy-degrees) have done with philosophy degrees and where some of our successful [alumni](#temple-philosophy-ba-lumni) have landed.
 Ready to get started?
 [Make your declaration](#make-your-declaration), consider a [study abroad](#study-abroad-programs) opportunity, [visit us](#visit-us) on campus, learn about your [transfer](#thinking-of-transferring) options and [apply](#apply) today before our [deadlines](#deadlines) arrive.

 ## What Can I Do With a Degree in Philosophy?
 Temple Philosophy alumni have gone on to study law, medicine, and other graduate studies at top-ranked universities.
 They have also developed successful professional and academic careers.
-In a [major survey of American employers](https://www.aacu.org/sites/default/files/files/LEAP/2013_EmployerSurvey.pdf), 93 percent agreed that “a candidate’s demonstrated capacity to think critically, communicate clearly and solve complex problems is more important than their undergraduate major.”
-More than 90 percent placed high value on ethical decision-making, intercultural skills and interest in continued learning.
 These are all skills developed by studying philosophy.

 ## Famous People Who Have Philosophy Degrees
 Philosophy graduates work in careers that range from comedian to Supreme Court justice.
 Famous philosophy majors include